ids-s1-20/website/content/home/syllabus.md

 ### Homework

-Beyond the in class activities, you will be assigned weekly larger programming tasks throughout the semester.
+Beyond the in class activities, you will be assigned fortnightly larger programming tasks throughout the semester.
 These assignments will be completed individually, and submitted as GitHub repositories.
 Homework with the lowest score for each student will be dropped.

 ### Labs